akazukin5151/approportionment/README.md

 - `usize::MAX` is `2^64 − 1` for 64-bit
 - `isize::MAX` is `2^63 − 1` for 64-bit

+# What about mixed constituency and proportional systems?

+Mixed but still proportional systems include [MMP](https://en.wikipedia.org/wiki/Mixed-member_proportional_representation) (Germany) and [AMS](https://en.wikipedia.org/wiki/Additional_member_system) (Scotland).
+It does not include non-proportional systems like parallel voting (Japan) or mixed-member majoritarian (Italy).

+Fundamentally, these simulations are for one electoral district.
+This can be one subnational district or one nationwide district.
+Mixed proportional systems has two types of seats, constituency and list seats.
+The two seats may follow different district boundaries, so these simulations cannot take arbitrarily different districts without doubling in scope.

 # See also
 ## Prior art